absolute-quantum/cats-blender-plugin/README.md

  - Removing bone constraints
  - Deleting unused vertex groups
  - Using the correct shading
+ - Making it compatible with Full Body Tracking

 ##### Separate by material / loose parts
 Separates a mesh by materials or loose parts